 The Dead Men based the size of the hot-air flue on the square feet of connected indirect radiation.
 They allowed 1-1/2 square inches per Square Foot of E.D.R. when they were heating with steam, and two square inches per Square Foot E.D.R. when they were using hot water.
 They sized the cold air flue to be somewhere between two-thirds and three-quarters the size of the hot air flue.

 Consider how all of this can affect a replacement boiler size if you’re not going to be bringing in fresh ventilation air.
-Nowadays, even wealthy homeowners often decide to abandon the ventilation side of their indirect systems so they can save on fuel.
+Nowadays, even the fat cats often decide to abandon the ventilation side of their indirect systems so they can save on fuel.
 You can seal the fresh air inlet and work only with the air in the house, but you will have to find a way to get the upstairs air back down to the basement.
-Often, a louvered basement door is all it takes to make that work.
+Often, a louvered basement door is all it takes to make that happen.

 If your indirect radiation is on a steam system, you’ll have to know its size in Square Feet E.D.R. to come up with the proper size for the replacement boiler.
 Take all of what I’ve told you here into consideration when you do.

 If the indirects are serving a hot-water system, begin with a heat-load calculation of the building as it is today, and base the size of your new boiler on that.
 These systems, with their high water content, get along beautifully with outdoor-air reset controls and modulating-condensing boilers.
 Use that approach and the indirects will find the proper output for any given day.
 Just make sure the air from upstairs can find its way back down into the basement.
 And don’t forget to open the ductwork panels so that return air has a way back into the cool side of the heater.